RosstheRoss/CSCI-4061/P1/README.md

 ## Fall 2020

-test machine: apollo.cselabs.umn.edu
+Test machine: apollo.cselabs.umn.edu

-date: 10/3/2020
+Date: 10/3/2020

-name: Andrea Smith , Matt Strapp
+Name: Andrea Smith , Matt Strapp

 x500: smit9523, strap012

 The purpose of this program is to recreate the mapreduce programming model for Big Data Analytics.
 In order to compile this program, simply run the included Makefile, which takes no arguments.